 Welcome to Domenica Cooks.
-I am the author of five books on Italian cooking:
+I am the author of seven books on Italian cooking:

 - The Glorious Vegetables of Italy (Chronicle Books, 2013)